jh3nd3rs0n/jargyle/README.md

             Specifies the logging action to take if the desired destination is redirected

         socks5.onBind.inboundSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the inbound socket
+            Specifies the socket setting for the inbound socket (can be specified multiple times for additional socket settings)

         socks5.onBind.listenSocketSetting=SOCKET_SETTING
-            Specifies the socket setting for the listen socket
+            Specifies the socket setting for the listen socket (can be specified multiple times for additional socket settings)

         socks5.onBind.relayBufferSize=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the buffer size in bytes for relaying the data